Addressing challenges of cultivated meat

 Controlling for contamination, especially as it relates to cost and scaling, is one of the critical issues the industry must get right.
 As more companies move toward commercialization, GFI will be closely monitoring this space, and if needed, ready to fund future research that could address this or any other challenge critical to advancing the field.
 We also stand ready to assist regulators in developing responsible standards to ensure these products meet consumers’ expectations and needs.

-Like any transformative technology or industry in its early days, there remain legitimate questions and uncertainties for cultivated meat to tackle and overcome.
-Channeling resources, time, and attention toward research efforts to resolve these uncertainties is key to moving forward and transforming how meat is made.
+Like any transformative technology or industry in its early days, there remain legitimate questions and uncertainties for the cultivated meat industry to tackle and overcome.
+Channeling resources, time, and attention toward research efforts to resolve these uncertainties is key to building a more stable and just protein supply.

 - Major path to market milestones: In the U.S., FDA completed its first premarket reviews for cultivated meat products (UPSIDE Foods’ and GOOD Meat’s cultivated chicken).
 This brought cultivated meat one step closer to consumers’ plates—a major de-risking signal for investors.
-In Singapore, where commercial sales of cultivated meat were first approved in 2020, GOOD Meat’s cultivated chicken (now approved for sale with serum-free media) continues to be served in a diversity of places, from restaurants to hawker stalls, further demonstrating cultivated meat’s culinary versatility.
+In Singapore, where commercial sales of cultivated meat were first approved in 2020, GOOD Meat’s cultivated chicken (now approved for sale with serum-free media) continues to be served in a retail outlet, allowing consumers to cook at home with cultivated meat for the first time.
+In January 2024, Israel became the third country to advance the approval of cultivated meat sales, and the first to advance the approval of cultivated beef.

-- Industry growth, including involvement by conventional meat and food companies: There are now at least 156 cultivated meat companies across 26 different countries in every major world region.
+- Industry growth, including involvement by conventional meat and food companies: There are now at least 174 cultivated meat companies across over 30 different countries in every major world region.
 In addition, there are more than 70 diversified companies with involvement in the cultivated meat industry, including the world’s top three meat companies (by revenue).

 - Advances in science, technology, and the research ecosystem: Ground-breaking research on cell lines, cell culture media, and scaffolding are demonstrating the path to cost reduction and efficient scaling.
 New and updated life cycle assessments found that cultivating meat is a more efficient form of meat production compared to conventional meat, resulting in less land use and reduced air and water pollution.
 Universities worldwide launched seven new alternative protein courses and one certificate program.

-- Government investment: In 2022, Israel launched the largest government-backed cultivated meat consortium to date, involving the country’s top food producers and academic labs.
+- Government and philanthropic investment: Israel launched the largest government-backed cultivated meat consortium to date, involving the country’s top food producers and academic labs.
 The Netherlands announced $65 million in funding for cultivated meat and precision fermentation, the world’s largest-ever public investment in the cellular agriculture field.
-The United States directed nearly $6 million in research funds to alternative protein R&D, and included cultivated meat in its National Strategy for Advanced Manufacturing and Bold Goals for U.S. Biotechnology and Biomanufacturing reports.
+The United States directed nearly $6 million in research funds to alternative protein R&D and included cultivated meat in its National Strategy for Advanced Manufacturing and Bold Goals for U.S. Biotechnology and Biomanufacturing reports.
 California approved the first-ever state investment in cultivated meat research, directing $5 million to R&D across three universities.

 - Growing consumer awareness and interest: Consumer insights and market analysis point to growing international interest in cultivated meat adoption.
 Companies and consumers continued to coalesce around “cultivated” nomenclature: More than 30 companies in Asia Pacific signed a Memorandum of Understanding agreeing to use “cultivated” terminology in English and its cognates in other languages.
-“Cultivated” nomenclature was also supported by recent consumer research commissioned by GFI.
+A recent consumer research study commissioned by GFI also supported “cultivated” nomenclature.

-The cultivated meat sector still has miles to go, however, to reach its full potential.
+Despite these milestones, the cultivated meat sector still has miles to go to reach its full potential.
 Funding and workforce constraints still pose two of the biggest bottlenecks for scientific innovation and scaling.
 As companies continue to innovate, and as more talent, research funding, and investments flow into alternative proteins, the entire sector will accelerate, offering the world a far more sustainable food future.

-Early days of emerging innovations across any industry should be challenging.
+The early days of emerging innovations across any industry should be challenging.
 That’s exactly what leads to progress.
-Just like with renewable energy and electric vehicles, major challenges must be overcome for cultivated meat to scale.
+Like renewable energy and electric vehicles, major challenges must be overcome for cultivated meat to scale.
 It took a long time to get where we are on each of those fronts, with an overwhelming amount of trial and error in the early days.
 In each case, government support was critical to helping the entire industry learn from those trials together, and ensure that breakthroughs anywhere advanced progress everywhere.
 We need that same kind of support for cultivated meat.

-By 2050, the global population will approach 10 billion, and demand for meat is projected to double.
+By 2050, the global population will approach 10 billion, and demand for meat is projected to double from 2012 levels.
 Cultivated meat at scale can help meet this demand while simultaneously addressing climate, global health, biodiversity, and food security challenges.
 If the world is to solve these challenges, making meat differently via alternative proteins will be as essential as the global transition to renewable energy.
-When compared to conventional meat, cultivated meat has the potential to dramatically reduce emissions, use far less land, eliminate the need for antibiotics in our food system, and feed more people with fewer resources:
+When compared to conventional meat, cultivated meat has the potential to dramatically reduce emissions, use far less land, eliminate the need for antibiotics in our food system, reduce the risk of new pandemics, and feed more people with fewer resources:

 - Climate and biodiversity: Compared to conventional beef, cultivated meat has the potential to slash emissions by 92 percent, require up to 90 percent less land, use 66 percent less water, and result in lower environmental impacts related to air pollution, acidification of soils, and marine eutrophication.

-- Global health and food security: Alternative proteins provide similar amounts of protein and nutrients as conventional meat, with no contribution to pandemic risk or antibiotic resistance, and feed more people with fewer resources.
+- Global health and food security: Alternative proteins provide similar amounts of protein and nutrients as conventional meat, without contributing to pandemic risk or antibiotic resistance, and feed more people with fewer resources.
 Because they require far less land and water, alternative proteins can increase food security by eliminating the inefficiencies of cycling crops through animals to produce protein.

 Climate solutions